-- The above first-order quasi-linear PDE can be solved to "continue" the manifold since the boundary condition for q is specified on the last-previously-computed-manifold-"boundary". - The initial "boundary" is approximated by a discretized small circle around $y_0$ in $E^u(y_0)$ . - Once a new triangle-patch of the manifold is computed and Accepted, the computational "boundary" (AcceptedFront) is modified to include it, new tentative (or Considered) patches are added to the computational domain and the PDE is solved on them using the new (local) coordinates.
+- ullet The above first-order quasi-linear PDE can be solved to "continue" the manifold since the boundary condition for g is specified on the last previously computed manifold "boundary." - The initial "boundary" is approximated by a discretized small circle around $y_0$ in $E^u(y_0)$ . - Once a new triangle-patch of the manifold is computed and Accepted, the computational "boundary" (AcceptedFront) is modified to include it, new tentative (or Considered) patches are added to the computational domain, and the PDE is solved on them using the new (local) coordinates.